A stochastic volatility model with flexible extremal dependence structure: Introduction

-In our SV models the volatilities are given as (generally infinite) products of powers of regularly varying i.i.d.\ random variables.
-Section \ref{sect:powerproducts} deals with the asymptotic behavior of joint exceedance probabilities of two such products, which turns out to be intimately related to the solution of certain linear optimization problems.
-While the heuristics for this connection can easily be seen, the exact arguments are more delicate and we split up the results into the cases of two, finitely many and infinitely many factors.
-In Section \ref{sect:asymptoticsSV} we discuss the consequences for our SV models with Gamma-type log-volatility.
-In particular, we show that for any finite number of given coefficients of tail dependence $\eta_h \in [1/2,1]$ for the pairs $(X_0,X_h), 1 \leq h \leq m$, one can find an SV model of the new type with exactly these characteristics.
+In our SV models, the volatilities are given as (generally infinite) products of powers of regularly varying i.i.d. random variables.
+Section~\ref{sectpowerproducts} deals with the asymptotic behavior of joint exceedance probabilities of such products, which turns out to be intimately related to the solution of certain linear optimization problems.
+While the heuristics for this connection can easily be understood, the exact arguments are more delicate.
+We give a full result in the case of two products and the proof of a special case together with an outlook for the general case of more than two products.
+In Section~\ref{sectasymptoticsSV}, we discuss the consequences for our SV models with Gamma-type log-volatility.
+In particular, we show that for any finite number of given coefficients of tail dependence $\eta_h \in[1/2,1]$ for the pairs $(X_0,X_h), 1 \leq h \leq m$, one can find an SV model of the new type with exactly these characteristics.
 This result underpins the high flexibility of our approach to modeling the extremal dependence of consecutive returns.
-Most proofs are postponed to Section \ref{proofsection}.
+Most proofs are postponed to Section~\ref{proofsection}.